UCL-ELEC0136/hackathon-solutions/README.md

   }
 }
 ```
-The task is also considered solved if the values of each object are correct.
+- The values of each object are mathematically correct.

 Please, [create a user](https://dba.stackexchange.com/questions/192507/how-to-add-useradmin-user-in-mongodb-atlas) with **read-only permissions** to access the database, and
 send publish the credentials in the `feedback` pull request of the assignment.

 ## Task 2: Time series
 Now consider the https://github.com/google/jax repository.
 We ask you to complete the following:
-- Retrieve all the commits from this repository
-- Store the data into a mongo database
+1. Retrieve all the commits from this repository, and store the data in a MongoDB Atlas database
-- Retrieve all the commits from mongo, grouping them by date using the mongo [`aggregate` interfce](https://www.mongodb.com/developer/languages/python/python-quickstart-aggregation/) -- no other grouping method allowed
+2. Read all the commits from the database (do not perform a new HTTP request), grouping them by date using the mongo [`aggregate` interfce](https://www.mongodb.com/developer/languages/python/python-quickstart-aggregation/).
+No other grouping methods are allowed.
-- Create a timeseries that shows the number of commits per day
-- Draw a line plot representing the timeseries and save it to disk
+3. Create a timeseries that shows the number of commits per day, draw a line plot representing the timeseries and save it to disk.

 #### Submitting task 2
 We will consider the task to be completed under the following conditions: